hskalin/gps/README.md

 - [ ] Implementing LSTM for text parsing
 - [ ] Improve on Diagram Parser
 - [ ] Extend geometry3k dataset
-- [ ] Include more of problems from Indian textbooks
+- [ ] Include more problems from Indian textbooks
 - [ ] Improvement on Text Parsing by increasing Dataset
 - [ ] 500 extra problems target
-- [ ] Web scrapping (if available on website) otherwise PDF scrapping
+- [ ] Web scraping (if available on website) otherwise PDF scraping
+- [ ] Try different transformer models for theorem predictor
+- [ ] Explore low-data learning approaches like finetuning, few-shot learning for theorem predictor
+- [ ] If possible, extend this concept to a construction predictor